Skip to content

 Seth Reiter, director of Eagle Ventures at Oklahoma Christian University and advisor to the first place Small Business Division team, Argus, calls out diversity as a path to success: “We pulled together a team of cross-discipline students from diverse backgrounds with different skills.
 We had students in finance, gaming and animation, computer science, and an interdisciplinary student in psychology.
 I was impressed with how the group came together as a team and their willingness to speak to as many people as they could to validate their market.”

-From Michael Basch, venture capitalist, i2E board member, and competition judge: “The number one take-away from Love’s Cup is the talent, ideas, and entrepreneurial potential among college students in Oklahoma.
+From Michael Basch, venture capitalist, i2E board member, and competition judge: “The number one take-away from Entrepreneur’s Cup is the talent, ideas, and entrepreneurial potential among college students in Oklahoma.
 With mentoring and money, they can build companies.
 When they win the competition, we want to see them really try.
 We would be interested in working with them.”

-Love’s Cup is made possible by the generous and committed sponsorship of Love’s Travel Stops and the dozens of additional sponsors, judges, and advisors.
+Entrepreneur’s Cup is made possible by the generous and committed sponsorship of Love’s Travel Stops and the dozens of additional sponsors, judges, and advisors.
 We will all keep raising the bar.

 Scott Meacham is president and CEO of i2E Inc., a nonprofit corporation that mentors many of the state’s technology-based startup companies. i2E receives state appropriations from the Oklahoma Center for the Advancement of Science and Technology.
-Contact Meacham at [email protected]
+Contact Meacham at [email protected].

 More News